 - Upload your exam into the system (encrypted for security) or submit it in person to our office two or more days prior to the scheduled exam date or at least one week prior for exams that need to be in Braille.

-- Select the method of exam delivery by choosing to have it returned to your departmental office or picked up from the Access & Diversity office the following business day.
+- Select the method of exam delivery by choosing to have it returned to your departmental office or picked up from The Centre for Accessibility office the following business day.

 If you do not have a CWL, if another contact should authorize exams for your course, or if you have questions, please contact our Exam Coordinator at firstname.lastname@example.org or 604-822-0952.

-Instructors should provide Access & Diversity with a copy of the exam at least 2 days before the exam date.
+Instructors should provide The Centre for Accessibility with a copy of the exam at least 2 days before the exam date.
 The exam may be submitted through the online exam system, emailed, faxed, or dropped off at our office.

 If the exam needs to be transformed into Braille or if colour slides need to be printed, the exam should be sent to us 7 days in advance.
-As a courtesy, Access & Diversity sends an automated reminder 2 days prior to the exam date.
+As a courtesy, The Centre for Accessibility sends an automated reminder 2 days prior to the exam date.

 Exams are delivered back to your department within 1 business day of the exam.
-If you wish to pick up the exam from the Access & Diversity office, indicate "do not deliver" on the online exam system.
+If you wish to pick up the exam from The Centre for Accessibility office, indicate "do not deliver" on the online exam system.

 You may pick up completed exams at 9:30 am on the business day following the exam sitting.
-Access & Diversity cannot customize other delivery or pickup options.
+The Centre for Accessibility cannot customize other delivery or pickup options.

 Alternate format materials are electronic, audio, Braille, or large print versions of academic print material used in class.
 Alternate format materials allow students with disabilities access to engage with course materials.
-A student’s eligibility for alternate format materials is determined by the student's disability as documented by Access & Diversity.
+A student’s eligibility for alternate format materials is determined by the student's disability as documented by The Centre for Accessibility.

 Accommodations are determined by the student's Accessibility Advisor.
-In keeping with Access & Diversity's guidelines and in accordance with the Canadian Copyright Act, the advisor reviews the student's disability documentation to determine accommodations.
+In keeping with The Centre for Accessibility's guidelines and in accordance with the Canadian Copyright Act, the advisor reviews the student's disability documentation to determine accommodations.

 You are not authorized to increase, decrease, or otherwise change a student’s accommodations unless academic standards are compromised.
 In such cases, you should consult with the student's Accessibility Advisor.